alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - Prioritising tasks, but I did get a steer from EG to focus on the conference for now.
 - Number of meetings, but I've started sending apologies for the ones I can't make.
+  * EK - good idea to do this to carve out more time for focused work.

 #### What would you like to work on next week?